Published by : Bipin BaloniPublished on: July 5, 2021

 Best Asana For Meditation

-Sukhasana is the easiest and most comfortable pose among the all meditation postures.
-It can be utilized without ill effect by persons who are unable to sit in the more advanced meditation postures.
+Sukhasana is the easiest and most comfortable pose among all meditation postures.
+It can be utilised without ill effect by persons who are unable to sit in the more advanced meditation postures.
 It facilitates mental and physical balance without causing strain or pain in any part of your body.

 Practice:

-• Sit with the legs stretched out in front of you body.
+• Sit with your legs stretched out in front of your body.

 • Bend the right leg and place your foot under the left thigh.